Hyperbolic VAE via Latent Gaussian Distributions: Method

 \subsection{Pseudo Gaussian manifold normal distribution}

-We propose a pseudo Gaussian manifold normal distribution (PGM normal) defining a distribution over the Gaussian manifold.
-Let $(\mu, \sigma) \in \mathcal{G}$ be a point in the Gaussian manifold.
-Inspired by the Riemannian normal, we define the probability density function of PGM normal distribution with KL-divergence as:
+We propose a pseudo Gaussian manifold (PGM) normal distribution defined over the Gaussian manifold.
+Let $(\mu, \sigma) \in \mathcal{G}_c$ be a point in the Gaussian manifold.
+Inspired by the Riemannian normal distribution~\citep{riemanniannormal}, we define the probability density function of PGM normal with the KL divergence as: